pdhbo/ximilar-client/README.md

 client.remove_image(image.id)
 ```

-Let's say you want to upload a training image and add several labels to this image.
+Let's say you want to upload a training image and add several labels to this image:
-It's quite straightforward if you have objects of these labels:

 ```python
 images, status = client.upload_images([{'_url': '__URL_PATH_TO_IMAGE__', 'labels': [label.id for label in labels]},